OCTOBER 10, 2019 – I am working on a whole new Costo website, same URL, moved to a new home so stay tuned!

-I’ve had Costochondritis for now 3 years, as of July 2018.
-My book (I wrote last year) will attempt to explain the condition and its symptoms, treatments, procedures and medication often prescribed.
+I’ve had Costochondritis since July 2015.
+My book that I wrote in 2017 is my solid attempt to explain the condition and its symptoms, treatments, procedures and medication often prescribed.
 This part will be based on the top medical advisory sources such as the Mayo Clinic and American Family Physician, WebMD amongst others.

 Next, the book will examine what has and hasn’t worked for me.
 I am not a medical doctor, but I will tell you my story and what I learned along the way.
 Everyone is different, but the more information you know, the more treatment options will be available for you.
 While I can’t get rid of it completely, I have been able to reduce the pain and duration of a flare-up.
 It took me 14 months to get my chest pain under control and I only wish I had some of this information sooner!